ArvindRoshaan/fantastic-octo-waffle/README.md

 6) Answer_start:

 ### Approach
-We implemented a novel two-stage ensemble of top-5 passages from classical and neural information retrieval models for efcient re-ranking.
-That is, we first obtained top-5 passages as predicted by our
+We approach this problem in a two-step fashion keeping in mind the hard compute constraints.
+First, we attempt to extract top 5 passages from the theme (of the query) using various information retrieval techniques, both classical as well as neural: TF-IDF (Term Frequency - Inverse Document Frequency), Latent Semantic Indexing (LSI), Elastic Search and pre-trained multi-qa-mpnet-base-dot-v1 model from sentence-transformers (This model was tuned for semantic search: Given a query/question, if can find relevant passages.
+It was trained on a large and diverse set of (question, answer) pairs).
+Then we re-rank the top-5 passages first among classical IR methods and then re-rank them again against the neural mathod.
+Thus this novel two-stage ensemble of top-5 passages from classical and neural information retrieval models enables effcient re-ranking of passages compared to expensive cross-encoder methods.
+Based on this ensemble strategy we find top 1 passage for our query

+Second, we pass the (query, potential_passage) pair to a pre-trained neural question answering model (SqueezeBERT - as we found it to be extremely efficient and accurate).
+This model can handle the case when the query cannot be answered by the potential_passage.

 ### Result